 - Offer to help the person take steps to get assistance and support.
 For example, you can research treatment options, make phone calls and review insurance benefit information, or even offer to go with the person to an appointment.

 - Encourage the person to communicate with you.
-Someone who's suicidal may be tempted to bottle up feelings because he or she feels ashamed, guilty or embarrassed.
+Someone who's suicidal may be tempted to bottle up feelings because the person feels ashamed, guilty or embarrassed.
 Be supportive and understanding, and express your opinions without placing blame.
 Listen attentively and avoid interrupting.

 - Be respectful and acknowledge the person's feelings.
-Don't try to talk the person out of his or her feelings or express shock.
+Don't try to talk people out of their feelings or express shock.
 Remember, even though someone who's suicidal isn't thinking logically, the emotions are real.
 Not respecting how the person feels can shut down communication.

 - Don't be patronizing or judgmental.
 For example, don't tell someone, "Things could be worse" or "You have everything to live for."
 Instead, ask questions such as, "What's causing you to feel so bad?"
 "What would make you feel better?" or "How can I help?"